Raker Act: History

 Garfield had an opposing stance on conservation and believed that Hetch Hetchy Valley was not unique and a lake in its place would be more appealing, plus the money generated from the hydroelectric power could eventually pay for the initial cost of constructing the dam.
 Garfield's authorization of building water infrastructure in the Hetch Hetchy Valley was not set in stone because future Secretaries of the Interior could reverse his decision, and solidifying San Francisco's right to build water infrastructure in Yosemite would have to go through United States Congress.
-In late 1908 the citizens of San Francisco approved the allocation of $600,000 in bonds to be used to purchase land and water rights in the Hetch Hetchy Valley to build a dam for a reservoir and aqueduct lines.
-They also approved a $45,000,000 bond in 1910 to be issued for the construction of all the water infrastructure.
+In late 1908, the citizens of San Francisco approved the allocation of $600,000 in bonds to be used to purchase land and water rights in the Hetch Hetchy Valley to build a dam for a reservoir and aqueduct lines.
+They also approved a $45 million bond in 1910 to be issued for the construction of all the water infrastructure.

-Both Secretaries of the Interior under the Taft administration, Richard A. Ballinger and Walter Fisher opposed construction of water infrastructure in the Hetch Hetchy Valley.
+Both Secretaries of the Interior under the Taft administration, Richard A. Ballinger and Walter Fisher, opposed construction of water infrastructure in the Hetch Hetchy Valley.
 They instead suggested that the city of San Francisco build reservoirs at Lake Eleanor and Cherry Valley, which were considered to be less attractive and environmentally important than Hetch Hetchy Valley.
 This kept the project at bay.
 The president of the American Society of Engineers in 1912, John R. Freeman submitted a plan, supported by the U.S. Advisory Board of Army Engineers, that determined the construction of water infrastructure in the Hetch Hetchy Valley would deliver a substantial amount of water at a fraction of the cost, compared to the proposed plan to use the Cherry Valley and Lake Eleanor.
-In 1913, Woodrow Wilson is elected president and suggests that the U.S. Congress reviews San Francisco's application to develop in Yosemite.
-On September 3, 1913, the House of Representatives passes HR7207, which was a bill submitted by John Raker that authorized the use of the Hetch Hetchy Valley and Lake Eleanor as a water source for San Francisco.
+In 1913, Woodrow Wilson was elected president and suggested that the U.S. Congress review San Francisco's application to develop in Yosemite.
+On September 3, 1913, the House of Representatives passed HR7207, which was a bill submitted by John Raker that authorized the use of the Hetch Hetchy Valley and Lake Eleanor as a water source for San Francisco.
 The Raker bill was then passed in the U.S. Senate on December 2, 1913, and then signed by President Wilson on December 19.
 The bill was named the Raker Act after its chief advocate, John Raker.